spacesoldier/hackatonsReactiveSrvCalcPortfolioSingleNode/README.md

 ## Intro
 This project was written during the hackaton at the beginning of December 2021.
 The case was formulated as following:
-* This service must provide a list of user's balance by every position of his shares
+* This service must provide a list of user's balance by every position of his shares in portfolio
 * The information about updates of user's balance is provided in unsorted manner in form of "balance snapshots" and "balance increments" in one topic in Kafka by several unknown systems
 * The topic in Kafka have 6 partitions, the key of the message is client's id
 * The actual price of the shares is published in Redis by unknown system in form of ticker